leon1995/pysdccc/README.md

 # save and run as above
 ```

+### Execute sdccc from cli

+There exists a cli wrapper for the sdccc executable.
+If `pysdccc[cli]` is installed, `$ sdccc` can be used to execute arbitrary sdccc commands, e.g. `sdccc --version`.
+More information can be found [here](https://github.com/draegerwerk/sdccc?tab=readme-ov-file#running-sdccc).

 ### Logging

 A logger is available to log the output of the test suite `logging.getLogger('pysdccc')`.